 Brocato played for the Carolina Diamonds Pro Fastpitch Team during the 1998 season.
 Brocato enjoys traveling and has had the opportunity to teach and play softball all over the world.

 Formerly Melissa Mullins, Brocato married Matt Brocato on January 11, 2014 in Augusta, Ga.

-Evan Smith managed the middle infield as a player for the Augusta Jaguars baseball team from 2006-2010 and he has remained on the diamond as the top assistant for the Augusta University softball squad for six seasons.
+Evan Smith managed the middle infield as a player for the Augusta Jaguars baseball team from 2006-2010 and he has remained on the diamond as the top assistant for the Augusta University softball program.